Post updated: July 9th, 2026

 While uncertainty may not necessarily lead to falling house prices, it can reduce market activity in the short-term while people assess the direction of future policy.

-Andy Burnham has also said he wants “the biggest programme of council house building since the Second World War”.
+One of the most high-profile of Andy Burnham’s potential policies is that he wants “the biggest programme of council house building since the Second World War”.

 In terms of how Andy Burnham’s potential policy on council housing would be paid for, he suggested this could be funded by diverting the existing £39bn affordable housing programme entirely to social rent homes.